animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="sect1">

-## Spring Data for Apache Geode Repositories
+## Spring Data for GemFire Repositories

 <div class="sectionbody">

 <div class="paragraph">

-Spring Data for Apache Geode provides support for using the Spring Data Repository abstraction to easily persist entities into Apache Geode along with executing queries.
+Spring Data for GemFire provides support for using the Spring Data Repository abstraction to easily persist entities into Apache Geode along with executing queries.
 A general introduction to the Repository programming model is provided